What is TALK School?

 *It must be acknowledged that Maureen Martin, Director of the Dubard School for Language Disorders in Hattiesburg, Mississippi and her predecessor, Etoile Dubard, have made it their mission to provide professional development in the Method.
 Thanks to their efforts the Method is more readily available in the South.

 Hardly.
 Talk School's model is Multi-pronged.
-The Magnolia Speech School Demonstration Program also encompasses full-time occupational therapy with a sensory integration focus as well as a relationship-based approach to social and emotional development drawn from the internationally recognized principles of DIR/FloortimeTM.
+The Magnolia Speech School Demonstration Program also encompasses full-time occupational therapy with a sensory integration focus as well as a relationship-based approach to social and emotional development drawn from the internationally recognized principles of DIR/Floor time.
 All these techniques are used in conjunction with and to support learning through the Association Method.
 A more complete description of our program model can be found in the document, "The Talk School Model".

 Used in concert, all the methods employed at Talk School addresses the specific physical, social, emotional and academic needs of the children it serves.
 It is, in fact, the full-time, language-based fully integrated therapeutic and academic environment of which our founding parents could once only dream.